uviclibraries/rstudio/basics-importing-data.md

 and 4 variables (columns)

 - It can be inferred that this data relates to 10 people
-- The values with each person are:
+- The variables measured with each person are:
   - id (in lieu of a name) (dbl)
   - gender (char)
   - income (dbl)